 We conduct a set of simulations whose goal is twofold: (i) validate the accuracy of the theoretical study; and (ii) evaluate the efficiency of both process and group replication under different scenarios at extreme scale.
-The simulator is publicly available at http://perso.ens-lyon. fr/aurelien.cavelan/replication.zip so that interested readers can instantiate their preferred scenarios and repeat the same simulations for reproducibility purpose.
+The simulator can be freely downloaded from http://graal.ens-lyon. fr/~yrobert/replication-code.zip.
+Interested readers can instantiate their preferred scenarios or repeat the same simulations for reproducibility purpose.

-7.1 Simulation setup
+8.1.
+Simulation setup

 The simulator has been designed to simulate each process individually, and each process has its own error trace.
-A simulation works as follows: we feed the simulator with the model parameters μ{ind} , Q, C, V, R, and α , and we compute the associated optimal number of processes P{opt} and the optimal checkpointing period $T{\text{opt}}(P{\text{opt}})$ using the corresponding model equations.
-For each run, the simulator outputs the efficiency, defined as $\frac{\mathbb{S}(P{\text{opt}})}{Q}$, as well as the average number of errors and the average number of recoveries per million CPU hours of work.
-Then, for each of the following scenarios, we compare the simulated efficiency to the theoretical value, obtained using the model equations for $S(P{opt})$.
-As suggested by Observation 1, process and group replications with n = 2 lead to identical results, so we have merged them together.
+A simulation works as follows: we feed the simulator with the model parameters Q, C, V, R, and α , and individual error rate λ (or λ_s and λ_f with both error sources), and we compute the associated optimal number of processes P{opt} and the optimal checkpointing period $T{opt}(P{opt})$ using the corresponding model equations.
+For each run, the simulator outputs the efficiency, defined as $\frac{\mathbb{S}(P{opt})}{Q}$, as well as the average number of errors and the average number of recoveries per million CPU hours of work.
+Then, for each of the simulated scenarios, we compare the simulated efficiency to the theoretical value, obtained using the model equations for $\mathbb{S}(P{opt})$.
+As pointed out in Section 6.1, process and group duplications lead to identical patterns, so we have merged the two scenarios and compared it against process and group triplications7.

-In the following, we set the cost of recovery to be the same as the checkpoint cost (as discussed in Section 3), and we set the cost V + C according the values of c and d as in Equation (2).
-We consider different Mean Time Between Errors (MTBE), ranging from 10^6 seconds (≈ 11 days) down to 10^2 seconds (< 2 minutes) for $Q = 10^6$ processes, matching the numbers in [43].
+The rest of this section presents the simulation results, most of which focus on coping with silent errors only, with the exception of Section 8.5, which considers both fail-stop and silent errors.
+In the following, we set the cost of recovery to be the same as the checkpoint cost (as discussed in Section 3), and the cost V + C according the values of c and d as in Equation (2).
+We consider different system Mean Time Between Errors (MTBE), ranging from 106 seconds (\approx 11 days) down to 102 seconds (< 2 minutes) for $Q = 10^6$ processes, matching the numbers in [47].

-7.2 Impacts of MTBE and checkpoint cost
+8.2.
+Impacts of MTBE and checkpoint cost

-Figure 1 presents the impact of the MTBE on the efficiency of both duplication and triplication for three different checkpoint costs, but using the same value $\alpha = 10^{-6}$ for the sequential fraction of the application (see next section for the impact of varying α).
-The first row of plots is obtained with a cost of 30 minutes (i.e. c = 1,800, d = 0), the second row with a cost of 60 seconds (i.e. c = 60, d = 0), and the last row with $c = 0, d = 10^7$, which correspond to a checkpoint cost of 20 seconds for duplication with $\frac{Q}{2}$ processes and 30 seconds for triplication with $\frac{Q}{3}$ processes.
-In addition to the efficiency, we provide the average number of errors and recoveries per million hours of work, the optimal checkpointing period $T{\text{opt}}(P{\text{opt}})$ and the optimal number of processes P{opt} .
+We first presents the impact of MTBE on the efficiency of both duplication and triplication for three different checkpoint costs, using the same value $\alpha = 10^{-6}$ for the sequential fraction of the application (see next section for the impact of varying α).
+Figure 1 shows the results with a checkpoint cost of 30 minutes (i.e. c = 1800, d = 0), Figure 2 shows the results with a checkpoint cost of 60 seconds (i.e. c = 60, d = 0), and Figure 3 shows the results with $c = 0, d = 10^7$, which corresponds to a checkpoint cost of 20 seconds for duplication with $\frac{Q}{2}$ processes and 30 seconds for triplication with $\frac{Q}{3}$ processes.
+In addition to the efficiency, we provide the average number of errors and recoveries per million hours of work, the optimal checkpointing period $T{opt}(P{opt})$ and the optimal number of processes P{opt} .